 I was in graduate school at this time, and I would often take selfies to relief stress or take a break from reading.
 I became fascinated.
 I was fascinated with how I looked in different lighting.

 In black and white by myself or in color with friends.

 I began discovering different things about my face that I had not noticed before.

 Sometimes I took selfies that turned out really badly.
 Often I took selfies that I loved.
 Throughout the entire process, I really began to know and understand myself.
 I began to see the different facets of my own unique beauty (and everyone has their own unique beauty).

 During this time, I used many other tools to cultivate self-love, but selfies were certainly one of the most important tools I used, and this is what selfies taught me about self-love.

 What Selfies Taught Me

 Selfies taught me that I am in control of how I present myself.
 I can choose if I want to smile and how I want to smile.
-I can choose if I want to look happy or sad.
-I can choose to wear makeup or not wear makeup.
-I get to decide how I want to look, and my choices are an expression of my unique personality.
+And I can choose if I want to look happy or sad.
+Or I can choose to wear makeup or not wear makeup.
+I get to decide how I want to look, My choices are an expression of my unique personality.
 Loving myself means listening to myself and understanding the different ways I express my uniqueness.